India Contemporary Artists

 Recent solo exhibitions of the artist include: 2020 "Soma", Vadehra Art Gallery, New Delhi; 2019 "Rasa", Emami Art, Kolkata Centre for Creativity, India.

 Ravinder Reddy also participates in numerous group exhibitions.
+He participed in Bangkok Art Biennale in early December 2024.
 In 2011 he was one of the Indian artists exhibited at the Centre Pompidou, in Paris, as part of the exhibition "Paris-Delhi-Bombay".
 His monumental head, "Tara", like a kind of icon of contemporary Indian women, enthroned in the center of the circular documentary room around which the exhibition was organized

 Biography/Exhibitions